 Check out the Beaches

 Gorgeous beaches are one of the perks of living in Perth.
 The sunsets on the West Coast are sensational.
-Hence, most people love to chill at the beach for the entire day and wrap up the day with a beer and sunset.
+Hence, most people love to chill at the beach all day and wrap up the day with a beer and sunset.
 But which beach should you choose?
 We’ve picked the best on your behalf.

 Cottesloe Beach

-Cottesloe Beach is one of Perth’s most popular beaches for swimming, snorkelling and a bit of surfing.
-‘Cott’ is just a 15-minute drive away from the city centre, or you could take the Transperth bus.
+Cottesloe Beach is one of Perth’s most popular beaches for swimming, snorkelling, and surfing.
+‘Cott’ is just a 15-minute drive from the city centre, or you could take the Transperth bus.
 And if you wouldn’t mind a leisurely walk, hop on the Fremantle train line and stroll towards the beach from the Cottesloe station.

 Mullaloo Beach

-Located just a 20-minute drive away from the city centre, Mullaloo Beach is kid-friendly.
-Mostly because the waters are calm and the beach sis scattered with soft white sand.
-The kids can enjoy the playground facilities as well as the parkland overlooking the beach.
+Located just a 20-minute drive from the city centre, Mullaloo Beach is kid-friendly.
+Mainly because the waters are calm and the beach sis scattered with soft white sand.
+The kids can enjoy the playground facilities and the parkland overlooking the beach.

 Swan Valley is teeming with wineries established in the days after World War I and World War II.
-Hence, the region’s wine culture has grown and evolved to perfection over the years.
+Hence, the region’s wine culture has evolved to perfection.
 Visit the picturesque Margaret River or Avon Valley.
 Most of the wineries are family-owned, and you’ll find an exhilarating range of varieties and flavours to savour.

 Enjoy Perth’s Nightlife

 Come dusk, Perth’s nightlife moves towards its red light district, Northbridge.
-This buzzing nightlife spot is just a few minutes’ walk away from the train station and bus terminal.
-And, you’ll find the biggest concentration of the city’s nightclubs in Northbridge.
-The area is also scattered with pubs, discotheques and a multitude of restaurants serving inspired fare.
-The best nights happen to be Thursday and Friday, and of course, the weekend nights promise a blast.
+This buzzing nightlife spot is just a few minutes’ walk from the train station and bus terminal.
+You’ll find the most significant concentration of the city’s nightclubs in Northbridge.
+The area also has pubs, discotheques, and restaurants that serve inspired fare.
+The best nights are Thursday and Friday; the weekend nights promise a blast.

 Perth is considered the most isolated city in the world.
-However, since Perth keeps on developing, it is becoming a very exciting place to live in with the vibrant feel that it gives out.
-New attractions keep on springing up, and there are now many free things to do in the city of Perth.
+However, since Perth is developing, it is becoming a fun, interesting place to live, with a vibrant feel.
+New attractions keep springing up, and there are now many free things to do in Perth.

-The Swan River is gorgeous and flows right through Perth into the Indian Ocean.
+The Swan River is gorgeous and flows through Perth into the Indian Ocean.
 You can enjoy a free walk or a ride along the Swan River.
-You will have the unique opportunity to view the cityscapes in their photographic glory while walking or cycling along the river.
-You can either view the city from the riverbank or ride to Kings Park to enjoy nature at its best.
-There are several exciting adventures you can embark on with no cost in Perth.
+You can view the cityscapes in their photographic glory while walking or cycling along the river.
+You can view the city from the riverbank or ride to Kings Park to enjoy nature.
+You can embark on several exciting adventures in Perth at no cost.
 So what are you waiting for?
 Head over there…

 The Mullaloo Beach